 I arrived in Norway feeling highly skeptical about this whole winter thing.
 By the time I left, though, I had fallen deeply in love with this underdog of seasons.

-Why Tromso in Winter?
+- What’s the Verdict on Tromso in Winter?

 No matter the season, Tromso should be on any outdoor adventurers Norway’s itinerary.
 As the seasons change, the green mountainous landscape transforms into blanket of bright white contrasting with the deep blue water.
 I had no idea a winter landscape could be so beautiful.

-Getting To/ From Tromso Airport
+Getting Around Tromso

 The Tromso Airport (TOS) is just 3 miles from the city centre.
 Choose one of these three main options for transport.
 If you opt for the city bus, get discounted tickets at the Point Kiosk near baggage claim at the airport.
 Be prepared for a bit of a line at the kiosk.